Demotion Letters for Various Situations

 • Restructuring of the company

-Demotion is, usually, considered a punishment.
-However, in certain scenarios, which are company specific in terms of issues being faced by the company due to the external factors such as recession, it is not exactly considered or portrayed as a punishment.
-The company makes sure, through formal and informal communication, that the employee knows the exact reason so that his motivation does not get affected.
+Demotion is usually considered a punishment.
+However, it is not precisely considered or portrayed as a punishment in certain scenarios, which are company-specific in terms of issues the company faces due to external factors such as recession.
+Through formal and informal communication, the company ensures that the employee knows the exact reason so that his motivation is not affected.

-In the opposite situation, if the issue being faced by the company is employee related, such as breach of company policies, demotion is communicated as a punishment imposed onto the employee.
+In contrast, if the company’s issue is employee-related, such as a breach of company policies, demotion is communicated as a punishment imposed on the employee.

-Usually, when a company is considering demoting an employee, it informs the employee through informal communication before sending a formal notification in the form of a letter or an official document.
-This is done to mentally prepare the employee to accept the decision before it gets implemented as well as to avoid the employee reaction.
+Usually, when a company considers demoting an employee, it informs the employee through informal communication before sending a formal notification in the form of a letter or an official document.
+This is done to mentally prepare the employee to accept the decision before it gets implemented and avoid the employee reaction.
 This letter is kept in the employee record file.

 A demotion often results in two things: